 That is why we use it to deliver affordable, dependable, high-performance satellite solutions to our customers!

 Latency is the time it takes for a signal to make a round-trip journey from your smart device and back.
 There is a half-second delay with satellite Internet service caused by the distance that data needs to travel up to the satellite and back again.
-Therefore, time-sensitive applications that require fractions-of-a-second user inputs (such as multi-player “twitch” games or real-time equities trading) are not supported by MorClick’s Internet Satellite Solutions.
+Therefore, time-sensitive applications that require fractions-of-a-second user inputs (such as online gaming or real-time equities trading) are not supported by MorClick’s Internet Satellite Solutions.

 A ping is not a reliable latency measurement.
 The reason for this is that a Satellite is based in a geostationary orbit approximately 36,000 km above the equator.
 Due to the distance it has to cover, it will normally take approximately 600ms.